Can I afford to study in the UK?

 Postgraduate costs:

-- MBA degrees, especially AMBA accredited MBAs, can cost up to £22000 or even more.
-There are some excellent AMBA accredited MBA courses for £14000 - £16000.
+- MBA degrees, especially AMBA accredited MBAs, can cost up to £32500 or even (significantly) more.
+There are some good accredited MBA courses from around £18250 though.

 For specific, individual advice you need to register with UKESC